Chart Color Schemes

 Balgownie - Fairy Meadow displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Balgownie-Fairy Meadow, as per the latest Census, 68.1% of dwellings were houses, with the remaining 32.0% comprising semi-detached homes, apartments, and other types.
-This compares to Non-Metro NSW's composition of 58.9% houses and 41.1% other dwellings.
+Balgownie-Fairy Meadow's dwelling structure, as per the latest Census, consisted of 68.1% houses and 32.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 58.9% houses and 41.1% other dwellings.
 Home ownership in Balgownie-Fairy Meadow stood at 39.4%, with mortgaged dwellings at 28.2% and rented ones at 32.3%.
 The median monthly mortgage repayment was $2,219, higher than Non-Metro NSW's average of $2,189.
-The median weekly rent was $380, compared to Non-Metro NSW's $400.
-Nationally, Balgownie-Fairy Meadow's mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+Median weekly rent in the area was $380, compared to Non-Metro NSW's $400.
+Nationally, Balgownie-Fairy Meadow's median mortgage repayments were significantly higher at $2,219 than the Australian average of $1,863, while rents were also higher at $380 compared to the national figure of $375.

 Frequently Asked Questions - Housing